I'm Gonna Be Strong: Cyndi Lauper version

-Because "I'm Gonna Be Strong" was the most successful single of Lauper's early band Blue Angel, she went on to re-record the track for her first greatest hits album, Twelve Deadly Cyns...and Then Some (1994), and subsequently a new single was released in 1994.
-The song shows off Lauper's singing ability, containing a challenging arrangement and notes.
-It peaked in the top 40 on the UK chart.
-The single was not commercially released in the US, where it was only released as a promo.
+Lauper re-recorded the track as a solo artist for her first greatest hits album, Twelve Deadly Cyns...and Then Some (1994).
+It was released as a single in the United Kingdom in January 1995 by Epic.
+It peaked at number 37 on the UK Singles chart.
+The single was not commercially released in the US.
+Its music video was directed by Lauper.

 Critical reception

-David Bauder from Associated Press felt the song is "among her strongest vocal performances".
+David Bauder from Associated Press praised the song "among her strongest vocal performances".
 A reviewer from Cox News Service stated that Lauper "still owns one of the most wide-ranging and dynamic voices in pop music."
 Ian Tasker from The Guardian wrote that the singer's voice is "arguably best displayed" on the single, describing it as "a highly emotional song of a relationship breaking down, it's unusual in as much as it doesn't really have a chorus – it just builds and builds, adding layer upon layer of pain and hurt as Lauper's majestic voice grows stronger and more insistent, higher and higher until it reaches a heartbreaking climax."

 In his weekly UK chart commentary, James Masterton said, "This new single turns down the tempo and lets Cyndi's voice come to the fore with another of the overwrought ballads she is so fond of."
-A reviewer from Music Week viewed it as "a dramatic ballad [that] bears Lauper's trademark roar but doesn't perhaps have the hit quality of her more successful work.
+Paul Mathur from Melody Maker viewed it as "a paean to self confidence that doesn't even seem to want to get nearer than the foothills of the blinding, snow-capped Everest that was "Time After Time"."
+A reviewer from Music Week deemed it "a dramatic ballad [that] bears Lauper's trademark roar but doesn't perhaps have the hit quality of her more successful work.
 Gerald Martinez from New Straits Times called it a "broadway style ballad", stating that "she's got a unique voice — too high pitched — with a vast range of dynamics, from a whisper to operatic crescendos.
 Just listen to her final note".

 Music video

 The accompanying music video for "I'm Gonna Be Strong" was directed by Lauper herself.
 It features a lonely Lauper walking around in an old house.
 She wears a red dress and her hair is curly and strong-yellow, almost orange.
 In the beginning, the singer stands by a wooden table, making a cup of tea while she sings.
 The windows are covered with blonde curtains.
 Other scenes show her glancing out of one window, sitting on a bed or looking at herself in a mirror.
-The video was later published on Lauper's official YouTube channel in 2009, and had generated more than 2.5 million views as of January 2023.
+The video was later made available on Lauper's official YouTube channel in 2009, and had generated more than 2.5 million views as of January 2023.